Torkkelinmäki

-The centre of Torkkelinmäki is different from the surrounding areas of the city, it is rather compact and picturesque.
-It was built in 1926-28 Nordic Classicism style with large gardens and parks, the streets are narrow and curved, and the buildings are usually located in the centre of their lot.
+The centre of Torkkelinmäki differs from the surrounding areas of the city; it is compact and picturesque.
+It was built in 1926-28 Nordic Classicism style with large gardens and parks, the streets are narrow and curved, and the buildings are usually in the centre of their lot.

-Torkkelinmäki transport links are excellent most times of the day, although no public transport lines run through its streets.
-Sörnäinen metro station is located in the northeast corner of the area and Hakaniemi in the opposite direction.
+Torkkelinmäki transport links are excellent most times of the day, though no public transit lines run through its streets.
+Sörnäinen metro station is in the northeast corner of the area and Hakaniemi in the opposite direction.
 Most bus lines going to northern and north-eastern parts of Helsinki and the capital region run along the eastern border street.
-Also, majority of the Helsinki tram lines have their routes along the border streets of this neighbourhood.
+Also, most Helsinki tram lines have their routes along the border streets of this neighbourhood.
 There are also Helsinki City Bikes stations at each of the four corners of the area.